 Additional references or testimonials will not be read or used in the selection process unless the admissions team have contacted you to specifically request certain documents.

 As an applicant to the medicine course you will be required to take the Bio-Medical Admissions Test (BMAT).
-This is a two hour written test which consists of three sections: Section 1: Aptitude and Skills; Section 2: Scientific Knowledge and Applications; Section 3: Writing Task.
+This is usually a two hour written test which consists of three sections: Section 1: Aptitude and Skills; Section 2: Scientific Knowledge and Applications; Section 3: Writing Task.

 All applicants to study medicine at Leeds are required to take BMAT in either September or November of each year, and the result from the first sitting only will be accepted.
 You can either take the test at your own school or college, or at one of BMAT’s open centres worldwide.